Float (parade): Largest

 The largest float ever exhibited in a parade was a 116 ft entry in the 2012 Tournament of Roses Parade that featured Tillman the skateboarding bulldog (and some of his friends) surfing in an 80 ft ocean of water.
 The water tank held over 6,600 USgal on a float weighing more than 100,000 lbs.
 It broke the previous record for the longest single-chassis parade float, which was set in 2010 by the same sponsor.

 The dogs trained for three months prior to the float's debut at the Tournament of Roses Parade on January 2, 2012.
 A specially designed “wave” machine was incorporated into the design of the float which created a wave every minute.
+Wes hupp drove that float.

 Tournament of Roses

 Members of Pasadena's Valley Hunt Club first staged the Tournament of Roses Parade in 1890.
 Many of the members of the Valley Hunt Club were former residents of the American East and Midwest.
 They wished to showcase their new California homes' mild winter weather.
 At a club meeting, Professor Charles F. Holder announced, "In New York, people are buried in the snow.
 Here our flowers are blooming and our oranges are about to bear.
 Let's hold a festival to tell the world about our paradise."

 And so the Club organized horse-drawn carriages covered in flowers, followed by foot races, polo matches, and a game of tug-of-war on the town lot.
 They attracted a crowd of 2000 to the event.
 Upon seeing the scores of flowers on display, the Professor decided to suggest the name "Tournament of Roses."